JesperHartsuiker/IoT-module/Jesper Hartsuiker/Lab/first day.md

 # First lab day: Learning small things with the Microcontroller.

 During the first lab day we started with learning a bit about the microcontroller that we got and started to code some things to put on some lights.
 We made the code in the Arduino IDE application.
+I worked together on this with Roan Palm.

-I first started with a double light setup to turn on a yellow and a red light.
+We first started with a double light setup to turn on a yellow and a red light.
 This is the code we used for the program:

 ```cpp
 void setup() {